 1. Click on the mailbox behaviours tab.

 Select the local ‘On My Mac’ Drafts folder not the Gmail Drafts folder.
 This means that any drafts I begin to type on my home computer will not be available from my iOS devices.
 The other option is that you select the Gmail ‘Drafts’ folder.
-The problem with this is Apple mail makes a backup copy of your email every few minutes as you are typing it.
-If you select the Google drafts folder, all these draft emails made by Apple mail get stored in your gmail Drafts folder and you end up multiple versions of the same mail message.
+You should save draft messages on Gmail if you want your drafts to show when you open Gmail on the web.
+But the problem with this is Apple mail makes a backup copy of your draft email every few minutes as you are typing it.
+All these draft emails made by Apple mail will get stored in your gmail Drafts folder and you end up multiple versions of the same mail message.

 You need to select the [Gmail] /Sent Mail folder because Gmail automatically keeps a copy of your sent messages and puts them in its ‘send mail folder.’
-This tells Apple mail where to find those sent emails.
+This tells Apple mail where to find those sent emails which is useful if you want to se your sent emails from different computers.
 You only need this option checked if your email provider doesn’t keep a copy of your sent emails automatically.

 – That’s it.